 But I liked that we stopped to pop flower seed pods.
 And I have the suspicion that this is the more local way of being in the mountains!

 Lunch was a welcome break from the morning's exertions.
 We watched as more children rushed across the small village square and upward (yes, yet more steps!).
 Different school session, perhaps?

 I asked Devi whether the school was in this village, where we were having lunch.
 It seemed quite a distance already since we saw the bunch earlier.

 But no. The school was even higher than this.

 Thinking about having to make that trek of unknown proportions for school... no, I can't think about it.

-I’m not sure which village this was, where we stopped for lunch.
+I don't remember the name of the village where we stopped for lunch, or whether I even asked.
 But aside from not being the one with the school, it has a curious trait.
-In this Hindu and Buddhist land, there is a chapel here.
+In this Hindu and Buddhist land, there is a Christian chapel here.